+for each

+relationship

-Dress Code The standards for public school dress reflect "common sense" and a concern for each child's comfort, safety, cleanliness, and sense of modesty.
-There is a strong relationship between neat, appropriate attire and a positive learning environment.
-We take pride in our personal appearance.
-To help create this environment, the following standards for student dress must be observed by all: Pants must not sag below the waist.
-Shirts, blouses, and dresses must completely cover the abdomen, back, shoulders, and chest.
-Shirts or tops must cover the waistband of pants, shorts, or skirts with no midriff visible.
-Undergarments must not be visible at any time.
-Head apparel, except for religious or medical reasons, must not be worn within school buildings at any time.
-Footwear is required and must be safe and appropriate for indoor or outdoor physical activity.
-Clothing or accessories may not display offensive, vulgar language or images, and must not advertise or refer in any way to illegal products or activities.
-(For example, clothing may not depict or suggest drugs, alcohol, tobacco, sex, violence, or foul language.)
-Short shorts, mini-skirts, short-skirts, and the like are deemed to be inappropriate attire.
-The school administration reserves the right to determine whether a student's attire is within the limits of decency and modesty, and is within the meaning and spirit of these policies.
-The principal may allow exceptions for school-wide programs or special classroom activities.
-Consequences The Principal will administer consequences for policy infractions as follows: First Offense: Teacher or other school personnel will send the student to the office or nurse to contact parent(s) for a change of clothes.
+te pride in our

+onal appearance.
+To help create this environment, the following standards for student s must be observed by all: • Pants must not sag below the waist. • Shirts, blouses, and dresses must completely cover the abdomen, back, shoulders, and chest.
+Shirts or tops must cover the waistband of pants, shorts, or skirts with no midriff visible. • Undergarments must not be visible at any time. • Head apparel, except for religious or medical reasons, must not be worn within school buildings.
+Exception for schoolwide spirit days may be made. • Footwear is required and must be safe and appropriate for indoor or outdoor physical activity. • Clothing or accessories may not display offensive, vulgar language or images, and must not advertise or refer in any way to illegal products or activities.
+(For example, clothing may not depict or suggest drugs, alcohol, tobacco, sex, violence, or foul language.) • Short shorts, mini-skirts, short-skirts, and the like are deemed to be inappropriate attire. the l The school administration reserves the right to determine whether a student's attire is within imits of decency and modesty, and is within the meaning and spirit of these policies. principal may allow exceptions for school-wide programs or special classroom activ ities.

+Consequences The Principal will administer consequences for policy infractions as follows: First Offense: Teacher or other school personnel will send the student to the guidance office or nurse to contact parent(s) for a change of clothes.
 Additional copy of these dress policies will be sent to parent(s).
 Infraction will be documented.
 Second Offense: In addition to the above, Principal will talk with parent(s).
 Meeting or conversation will be documented.
 Third and Subsequent Offenses: Such repeat violations of school rules could be considered insubordination and may result in further parental contact and disciplinary action.
 Disciplinary action will be administered by the Principal in accordance with the school-wide discipline plan.
-Viola tions will be handled discreetly to retain the dignity and privacy of the student.
+Violations will be handled discreetly to retain the dignity and privacy of the student.